Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Beyond Accuracy: Behavioral Testing of NLP Models with CheckList; (NLP Model Evaluation)** Marco Tulio Ribeiro, Tongshuang Wu, Carlos Guestrin, Sameer Singh
 - **On the Calibration of Pre-trained Language Models using Mixup Guided by Area Under the Margin and Saliency;** Seo Yeon Park, Cornelia Caragea
 - **Tailor: Generating and Perturbing Text with Semantic Controls;** Alexis Ross et al
-- **On the Sensitivity and Stability of Model Interpretations in NLP; (Interpretability)** Fan Yin, Zhouxing Shi, Cho-Jui Hsieh, Kai-Wei Chang; Propose two new metrics in explainable NLP & propose a adversarial robustness based explainable method.
-- **EVALUATIONS AND METHODS FOR EXPLANATION THROUGH ROBUSTNESS ANALYSIS; (Interpretability)** Cheng-Yu Hsieh et al
 - **Men Also Like Shopping: Reducing Gender Bias Amplification using Corpus-level Constraints; (Fairness)** Jieyu Zhao et al
 - **Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings; (Fairness)** Tolga Bolukbasi et al
 - **Easy Adaptation to Mitigate Gender Bias in Multilingual Text Classification; (Fairness)** Xiaolei Huang